There are two Sanskrit words that can be translated as “nature,” though both have primary meanings beyond that.

 All right, what should we do with ourselves?
 Krishna is not counseling doing nothing until our yoga sadhana transforms us.
 Instead, he says:

-The shifting movements of body, emotion, and intellect are natural, because they are manifestations of the present quality of our prakriti.
+The shifting movements of body, emotion, and intellect are natural, because they are manifestations of the present character (quality) of our prakriti.
 Krishna prescribes none of the positive-prettythink strategies so beloved in the West.
 He has only one counsel: Hold on!
 Do not give way.
 Resist.
-And in the meantime fill every waking moment with japa and engage in meditation.
-This is why he says: “Of words I am Om; of sacrifices I am japa” (10:25).
-And: “Make a habit of practicing meditation, and do not let your mind be distracted.
+And in the meantime fill every waking moment with higher consciousness.
+This is why he says: “Make a habit of practicing meditation, and do not let your mind be distracted.
 In this way you will come finally to the Lord, who is the light-giver, the highest of the high” (8:8.
 Prabhavananda).

-He speaks of “the attraction and aversion which the senses feel for different objects” to let us understand that the attraction and aversion is purely material–prakriti based–and has nothing to do with us in the truest, the atmic, sense.
-“Feelings” do not come from the intelligence or the inner consciousness.
+Krishna speaks of the “attraction and aversion [which] are inherent in the contact of the senses with sense-objects” to let us understand that the attraction and aversion is purely material–prakriti based–and has nothing to do with us in the truest, the atmic, sense.
+Feelings do not come from the intelligence or the inner consciousness.
 They are a mayic delusion.
-Here again we see why we must change prakriti.
+Here again we see why we must change our prakriti.